 This program, which was initially developed and implemented at the Atlanta VA Medical Center, has been expanded to rural CBOCs, demonstrating feasibility of dissemination.
-The program team developed an implementation toolkit as part of this project and is available to assist other VA facilities that wish to implement the program.
-Continued dissemination and expansion of the IMPROVE model will contribute addressing all six promising practice criteria across the VA health system.
+The program team developed an implementation toolkit as part of this project and are available to assist other VA facilities who wish to implement the program.
+Continued dissemination and expansion of the IMPROVE model will contribute to future work needed to address all six promising practice criteria across the VA health system.